My art critique☾✦♫

 I want to grow as a person and broad my horizons as an artist, that's why here I will share my thoughts about

-movies I recently watched or books I've read.
-Personaly, i prefer stories about women, queernes and in relation
+movies I recently watched.
+Personaly, i prefer stories about women, queernes and in relation to movies, animated.

 I need to learn how to code something like a comment section(?).
 THERE WILL BE SPOILERS!!